Introduction:

 What Is Aphasia?

-Aphasia is a communication disorder that happens when a stroke damages the brain’s language centers.
-Depending on the type and severity, a person may:
+Aphasia is a language disorder caused by damage to the brain’s communication centers, usually after a stroke.
+Depending on the type and severity, a person may experience:

 Types of Aphasia After Stroke

-Global Aphasia: Severe form where both speaking and understanding are impaired.
+A severe form where both speaking and understanding are significantly affected.

-Recognizing the type of aphasia helps tailor language therapy after stroke to each person’s needs.
+Knowing the type of aphasia helps tailor the most effective language therapy after stroke.

 Why Language Therapy After Stroke Matters

-After a stroke, the brain can rewire itself.
-This ability, called neuroplasticity, allows undamaged parts of the brain to take over lost functions.
-Language therapy stimulates these new pathways, helping survivors improve communication over time.
+After a stroke, the brain has an incredible ability to reorganize and build new pathways.
+This process—called neuroplasticity—allows healthy areas of the brain to take over the work of damaged ones.
+Language therapy activates and strengthens these pathways, helping survivors regain communication skills over time.

 Emotional and Social Benefits

-Regaining language skills isn’t only about talking—it restores confidence, independence, and the ability to connect with loved ones.
-Without therapy, isolation and frustration may increase, slowing recovery.
+Improving communication isn’t just about talking—it restores confidence, independence, and the ability to connect with loved ones.
+Without therapy, frustration and isolation often increase, making recovery feel harder.
+With support, progress becomes truly possible.

 Approaches to Language Therapy After Stroke